 Figure the loss of tax benefits on Schedules A and C or Schedules B and C (Form 5713).
 You must use the international boycott factor (Schedule A) to figure the reduction to foreign trade income qualifying for the extraterritorial income exclusion.
 To figure the loss of all other tax benefits, you can use either the international boycott factor (Schedule A) or determine taxes and income specifically attributable to boycott operations (Schedule B).

-Compute the loss of tax benefits on Schedule C. See the instructions for these separate schedules for more details.
+Figure the loss of tax benefits on Schedule C. For more details, see the instructions for these separate schedules.